sitBLR-Workshop/Q1-2026/exercises/ex1/README-AIL.md

 After completing these steps you will have opened AI Launchpad and logged in to the provided demo instance.
 Making you ready to work through the exercises in this tutorial.

-1. Locate and open the file 'credentials.txt' on jour desktop.
+1. Locate and open the file 'credentials.txt' on your desktop.
 2. Click on the AI Launchpad URL provided in the file to open it in your web browser.
 3. Enter the username and password provided in the 'credentials.txt' file to log in.
 <br>![](/exercises/ex1/images/ail01-1.png)